OCR • J257 • 1,610 key terms

 Abundance

-The number of individuals of a species within a specific habitat.
+The number of individuals of a specific species in a given area.

 Acclimatisation